bookofproofs/bookofproofs.github.io/_sources/history/18th-century/hamilton-william.md

 9. Studied the motion of multiple points and the associated concept of energy.
 10. Improved the design of marine navigation tools and magnetic compasses.

 Born 8 March 1788, Glasgow, Scotland.
-Died 6 May1856, Edinburgh, Scotland.
+Died 6 May 1856, Edinburgh, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hamilton_William/)